sagittaracc/collatz/README.md

 # Harut-mutation
 We will refer to a mutation of the form 3 x (<sup>2</sup>S, h) + h as a Harut-mutation.

 **Theorem**: The Harut-mutation has a stabilizing effect on the Harut-system; however, if applied recursively to a system that exists according to its own fundamental life cycle rules, the system degrades.
-This means that, as a result of its division, all stable pairs will ultimately exist outside the framework of the system, becoming self-contained.
+This means that, as a result of its division, all stable Harut-couples will ultimately exist outside the framework of the system, becoming self-contained.

 **Proof**: We will describe the chain of system stabilization and division in accordance with the fundamental principles of Harut-system lifecycle.